kersorianek/mon-portfolio/_posts/2022-10-15-How-to-Transition-from-Business-Analysis-to-Project-Management.md

 - [All Posts on Project Management:](#all-posts-on-project-management)

+# Transition to Project Management Career

-# Understand the Role of a Project Manager
+## Understand the Role of a Project Manager
 The first step to transitioning from a business analyst to a project manager is to understand the role of a project manager.
 Project managers are responsible for overseeing the planning, execution, and closing of projects.
 They manage budgets, timelines, and resources, and ensure that projects are delivered on time and within scope.

-# Identify Your Transferable Skills
+## Identify Your Transferable Skills
 As a business analyst, you already have a wealth of transferable skills that will be valuable in a project management role.
 Identify these skills and highlight them in your resume and during job interviews.
 Here discussing 7 Transferable Skills that you can leverage to your career tranisition:

 ## Communication skill: